Esca-MMC/FarmTypeManager/readme.md

 OtherMods | A list of mods' UniqueIDs and `true` or `false` (see Notes) | If all of the player's loaded mods match this list, this config file will be used. | This can be used to make a content pack or config file only activate with certain mod requirements. `true` means a mod *must* be installed, while `false` means it *can't* be installed.
 Example: `OtherMods: { "Esca.FarmTypeManager" : true, "FakeModID" : false }`
 ResetMainDataFolder | true, **false** | When true, this will move any files in `FarmTypeManager\data` to an archive folder. | This is used by mods migrating from older versions to FTM v1.4's content pack format.
 It will only happen once, unless the content pack's save data is deleted.
 The data files are moved to `FarmTypeManager\data\archive\[timestamp]`.

-### Mod Settings
+### Farm Type Manager Settings
 These settings are in the **config.json** file, which is in the mod's main folder: `Stardew Valley\Mods\FarmTypeManager`.
-They change the behavior of the mod itself, rather than one specific farm.
+They change the behavior of the mod itself, rather than a specific farm or content pack.

 Name | Valid settings | Description
 -----|----------------|------------